wp-plugins/errnio-search-for-mobile/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Added X to notification bar in plugins page

 = 2.3 =
 * Important update.
 Using wordpress API to allow errnio plugin to support any features turned on in errnio control panel